Hey there, pet lovers! If you're like me, your furry friends are essential to your…

 If your pup is leaping over a six-foot fence, here are a few steps to take:

-- Update the fence: You could raise the fence by adding an extension or angle barriers on top.
+- Fence upgrade: You could raise the fence by adding an extension or angle barriers on top.

 - Train: Teach your dog commands like “come”, “stay”, and “no” so when you call, they listen.